dennisnyarko/cloud-foundations-notes/module-6-storage.md

 2) Amazon FSx for NetApp ONTAP

-Amazon FSx for NetApp ONTAP provides fully managed shared storage in the AWS Cloud with the popular data access and management capabilities of ONTAP.
+It provides fully managed shared storage in the AWS Cloud with the popular data access and management capabilities of ONTAP.

 Use cases include the following:
   - Migrate workloads to AWS seamlessly.